sheffield-bioinformatics-core/rnaseq-r-online/index.md

 # About

+**Please note that these materials have been updated from the workshops delivered in April / May 2021.
+If you are looking for these materials, please see https://sbc.shef.ac.uk/workshops/rnaseq-r-online_v1/**

+The updates include using a human cancer dataset and reducing the length of the workshop from four to three sessions.

 ## Pre-material

 We will assume you have a basic familiarity with the R language and Rstudio and are reasonably confident in performing the following tasks:-